 Numerous expeditions were spent studying traditional built environments across Asia and Europe, and six months as part of an international team building a straw bale house, or ‘maison ecologique’ in a traditional fishing village on the coast of Brittany, France.
 These were important lessons in discovering how and why different cultures from different parts of the world have evolved their buildings in a certain way, in order to suit their climate and serve physical, cultural and emotional needs.

-Matthew has also been an endurance mountain bike racer for nearly ten years, competing in East Timor, Mongolia and around Australia.
+Matthew has also been an endurance mountain bike racer for ten years, competing in East Timor, Mongolia and around Australia.